reichlab/reichlab.github.io/_posts/2015-11-17-lauer-astmh-presentation.md

 Last week, I had the honor of presenting at the 64th Annual Meeting of the [American Society of Tropical Medicine & Hygiene (ASTMH)](https://www.astmh.org/Home.htm) in the well-attended [Dengue: Epidemiology session](http://www.abstractsonline.com/Plan/ViewSession.aspx?sKey=b42307ef-cc96-4877-9cfe-40cb3e3ffb51&mKey=%7bAB652FDF-0111-45C7-A5E5-0BA9D4AF5E12%7d).
 This presentation covers our work with the Thai Ministry of Public Health and Johns Hopkins University in building an infrastructure for making real-time dengue hemorrhagic fever case predictions and evaluating the performance of our predictions thus far.

 You can find the slides for the presentation [here](https://speakerdeck.com/salauer/real-time-prediction-of-dengue-fever-in-thailand).
 After the jump, I'll provide a slide-by-slide summary.
+To view the paper associated with this work, you can check it out on [arXiv](http://arxiv.org/abs/1511.04812).

 <!--more-->